Intelx/jsonrpc2-over-http-flutter/README.md

         import 'package:jsonrpc2/rpc_exceptions.dart' show RuntimeException;

-The RuntimeException constructor wants a message, a code and, optionally, JSON-serializable data .
+The RuntimeException constructor wants a message, a code and, optionally, json-serializable data .
 The message can be any String.
 The code is an integer that is not in the range -32768 to -32000.
 For your application, you are free to create an API of error codes and messages that make sense for client error handling.
-RuntimeExceptions, when thrown in server-side JSON-RPC methods, behave just like any other Exception, but they are transmitted, when thrown, to inform the client of application exceptions.
+RuntimeExceptions, when thrown in server-side json-RPC methods, behave just like any other Exception, but they are transmitted, when thrown, to inform the client of application exceptions.